CKimaru23/E-Commerce-Shoes/README.md

 <!-- footer -->
 Footer section shows a logo and some links which are deactivated so that we can stick to one page.We also have a copyright section in footer that shows the author of the website.

+Shoes store web app project using HTML, CSS, and Javascript which displays a many-to-many relationship using API by connecting shoes brands to shoe stores.
+The API is customized and the featured products gets the data from the API that is linked to the JSON file.